thinkst/canarytokens-docker/README.md

 dd bs=32 count=1 if=/dev/urandom 2>/dev/null | base64
 ```

-* Here's example files for a setup that uses:
+* Here are example files for a setup that uses:
-  * the domains example1.com, example2.com and example3.com (PDFs) for canarytoken triggers via switchboard
+  * the domains example1.com, example2.com, and example3.com (PDFs) for canarytoken triggers via switchboard
   * the public IP 1.1.1.1 for the switchboard triggers
   * the domain 'my.domain' to serve the frontend
   * the Mailgun Domain Name 'x.y' and API Key 'zzzzzzzzzz'